 41. June 4, 2008.
 Georgia.
 Curtis Osborne.
 Lethal Injection.
 After a 55-minute delay while the U.S. Supreme Court reviewed his final appeal, prison medical staff began the execution by trying to find suitable veins in which to insert the IV.
 The executioners struggled for 35 minutes to find a vein, and it took 14 minutes after the fatal drugs were administered before death was pronounced by two physicians who were inside the death chamber.

 42. Sept.
 15, 2009.
 Ohio.
 Romell Broom (pictured, after execution attempt).
 Attempted Lethal Injection.
 Efforts to find a suitable vein and to execute Mr. Broom were terminated after more than two hours when the executioners were unable to find a useable vein in Mr. Broom’s arms or legs.
 During the failed efforts, Mr. Broom winced and grimaced with pain.
 After the first hour’s lack of success, on several occasions Broom tried to help the executioners find a good vein.
 “At one point, he covered his face with both hands and appeared to be sobbing, his stomach heaving.
 Finally, Ohio Governor Ted Strickland ordered the execution to stop, and announced plans to attempt the execution anew after a one-week delay so that physicians could be consulted for advice on how the man could be killed more efficiently.
 The executioners blamed the problems on Mr. Broom’s history of intravenous drug use.
-As of Oct.
-1, 2014, Mr. Broom remained on Ohio’s death row.
-Additional information can be found here.
+As of March 1, 2018, Mr. Broom remained on Ohio’s death row.

 43. Sept.
 27, 2010.
 Georgia.
 Brandon Joseph Rhode.
 Lethal Injection.
 After the Supreme Court rejected his appeals, “Medics then tried for about 30 minutes to find a vein to inject the three-drug concoction.”
 It then took 14 minutes for the lethal drugs to kill him.
 The execution had been delayed six days because a prison guard had given Rhode a razor blade, which Rhode used to attempt suicide.